fuzzymfx/fuzzymfx.github.io/content/cv.md

 ### Research

 - Generative AI: LLMs, GANs, VAEs, Transformers, and more.
-Looking into the applications of ChatGPT4, fine tuning GPT3, using embeddings, exploring the use of transformers, exporing LLaMA and other LLMs, and more.
+Looking into the applications of ChatGPT4, fine-tuning GPT3, using embeddings, exploring the use of transformers, exploring LLaMA and other LLMs, and more.
 Working on Vertex AI, PaLM, text-bison@001, chat-bison@001, textembedding-gecko@001 and other Vertex AI projects.

 ### Projects